metbosch/Arduino-Quadcopter/README.md

 Modifying the sketch
 ====================
+***
+*Note:* If you have questions about the code or the compatability of the code and certain hardware, you've spotted a bug or need help with your project, please open a new github issue rather than sending me an e-mail.
+That way, I don't have to answer questions twice and you'll get quicker answers.
+Thank you.
+***
 As I mentioned earlier, the sketch relies on certain hardware, but should work with all similar hardware aswell.
 Fundemtal paramters of the used hardware, like the pin it's connected to, or minimum/maximum values of the ESCs are ``#define``'d at the top of the sketch and can easily be changed to whatever value you prefer.